imagewize/banner-container/README.md

-# Banner Iframe Plugin
+# Banner Container Plugin

-A WordPress plugin to add banner iframes to different locations in your WordPress theme.
+A WordPress plugin to add banners to different locations in your WordPress theme.

 ## Description

-The Banner Iframe Plugin allows you to easily add iframe codes to various locations in your WordPress site, such as:
+The Banner Container Plugin allows you to easily add iframe codes to various locations in your WordPress site, such as:

 - Header (before `</head>`)
 - Footer (before `</body>`)